CrayPat is a performance analysis tool offered by Cray for the XC platform. Production codes should NOT use CrayPat. CrayPat has a large feature set.

 setenv PAT_RT_PERFCTF 1

 What counter group is used depends on the Cray system your application is running.
-The group 1 on Hopper is to get the TLB metrics while it is to get floating-point and cache metrics on Edison.
-There are 19 such groups (from 0 to 19, with 3 not supported) on Hopper, and only 10 group numbers (actually 9 unique groups) are supported on Edison.
+The group 1 on Edison is to get floating-point and cache metrics.
+There are 10 such groups (from 0 to 9, with 9 unique groups) on Edison.
 These groups and the meaings are explained in the hwpc man page on each machine (accessible when the perftools module is loaded).

 Some Advanced CrayPat Topics